Thesiz/Reactivity_Project/README.md

 # Reactivity_Project
-Reactivity game contro version made by unity :)
+Reactivity game control version made by unity :)

 hi this is my game readme!!